hellpig/hopping-hoop-simulator/README.md

 Run the Python file, hop.py!
 I use Matplotlib for graphs and animation, and I use SciPy for the numerical solvers and integrators.
 Change the parameters in the parameter section near the top of the file!
 Since SciPy's solve\_ivp() solves the differential equations, you don't even have to know about differential equations to follow all of the code!

-My code reproduces the results of the following paper...
+My code reproduces the results of the following paper by W.F.D.
+Theron and M.F.
+Maritz...
 [https://www.sciencedirect.com/science/article/pii/S0895717708000289](https://www.sciencedirect.com/science/article/pii/S0895717708000289)
 To easily compare results, in my code, (1) set *g*, *r*, *m*, and *I* to 1.0, (2) set *M* to 3.0, (3) set *theta0* to radians(90) where their angle is (90° - myAngle) mod 360°, and (4) set *mu\_k* to whatever matches the particular graph in the paper, such as 0.2, then, due to how I calculate things (see my discussion of finding the sign of *F*\_friction below), set *mu\_s* to something like 0.20001.
 For my sanity, I also added an *if finalT > 10: exit()* in the driver code, though a better fix would be to create new events for solve\_ivp() that stop when either a full revolution has been made or the angular velocity changes sign.